Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Galston - Laughtondale, placing the area among the bottom 25% of areas assessed nationally

-Galston - Laughtondale has recorded approximately 13 residential properties granted approval each year over the past five financial years, totalling 68 homes.
-In FY-26 so far, 2 approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of 0.1 people moved to the area per dwelling built annually.
-This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially driving population growth beyond current expectations.
+Galston - Laughtondale has recorded approximately 13 residential property approvals per year over the past five financial years, totalling 68 homes.
+As of FY26, two approvals have been recorded.
+On average, 0.1 people per year moved to the area for each dwelling built between FY21 and FY25.
+This suggests that new construction is meeting or exceeding demand, offering buyers more options and potentially driving population growth beyond current expectations.

-The average construction value of new properties is $1,045,000, indicating a focus on the premium market segment with higher-end properties.
-In FY-26, there have been $4.2 million in commercial approvals, suggesting limited commercial development activity.
-Compared to Greater Sydney, Galston - Laughtondale shows approximately 69% of the construction activity per person and ranks among the 27th percentile nationally regarding residential development activity.
-This suggests somewhat limited buyer options while strengthening demand for established properties.
+The average value of new properties constructed is $662,000, indicating a focus on the premium market segment.
+In FY26, there have been $4.2 million in commercial approvals, suggesting limited commercial development activity compared to residential.
+Compared to Greater Sydney, Galston - Laughtondale shows about 69% of the construction activity per person and ranks among the 27th percentile nationally, indicating somewhat limited buyer options but strengthening demand for established properties.
+The area's new development consists of 91.0% detached houses and 9.0% attached dwellings, preserving its low-density nature and attracting space-seeking buyers.

 Frequently Asked Questions - Development